MStausberg/EVE-on-GCP/README.md

 Edit your settings, you might want to use a region and zone close to your geographical location.

+IMPORTANT: choose a machine type that lets you choose the processor-family! for KVM to work, you need at least Haswell.
+E2 (automatic assignment) won't work!

-I chose a N2 highmem machine with 16 vCPUs and 128GB RAM.
+I chose a N1 standard machine with 16 vCPUs and 104GB RAM.

 **IMPORTANT:** "Deploy a Container Image" must be UNCHECKED